ntjandra/ntjandra.github.io/projects/SDP.md

 ---

 # SEADS Vault
 Started in partnership with the Baskin School of Engineering and Renewable Resilent Electrical Energy Systems Lab at the University of California - Santa Cruz.
-I worked here for six months as a **software engineer** and **scrum master**.
+I currently work here a **software engineer** and **scrum master** for almost two years now.

 Our team's primary function was to develop software that supports the RREES Lab's hardware that captures the electrical current of an outlet.
 We were shown a proof of concept and had to improve on the prior project's pitfalls due to handling big data storage and locks.